Mental Health Facilities Rockford, IL

 Fhn Family Counseling Center - 24.0 miles from Rockford, IL

 Fhn Family Counseling Center is a mental health facility in Freeport, IL, located at 421 West Exchange Street, in the 61032 zip code.
 Fhn Family Counseling Center provides outpatient treatment and telemedicine/telehealth.
-Fhn Family Counseling Center provides cognitive behavioral therapy, behavior modification and individual psychotherapy to young adults, children / adolescents and adults.
-Some other services available at Fhn Family Counseling Center include supported housing, family psychoeducation and court-ordered outpatient treatment.
+Fhn Family Counseling Center provides integrated dual diagnosis disorder treatment, dialectical behavior therapy and trauma therapy to young adults, children / adolescents and seniors 65 or older.
+Some other services available at Fhn Family Counseling Center include family psychoeducation, education services and supported housing.

 Learn More